marinactonci/ApartmaniPZW/README.md

 # 🏨 Apartmani - Apartment Reservation System

-A comprehensive web application for apartment browsing and reservation management.
-This Django-based system provides an intuitive interface for guests to discover, view, and book apartments with an interactive calendar system.
+A simple web application for apartment browsing and reservation management.
+This Django-based system provides a basic interface for guests to view apartments and make reservations using simple forms.

 ## 📋 About

-Apartmani is a full-featured apartment reservation platform that streamlines the booking process for both guests and property managers.
-The application features a modern web interface where guests can browse available apartments, view detailed information, and make reservations through an interactive calendar system.
+Apartmani is a basic apartment reservation system built with Django.
+Guests can browse available apartments, view apartment details, and make reservations by filling out a simple reservation form with their information and desired dates.

 ## ✨ Features

 ### 🏠 **Apartment Management**

-- Browse comprehensive apartment listings
+- Browse apartment listings
-- View detailed apartment information including amenities and photos
+- View apartment details and ratings
-- Star rating system for apartment quality assessment
-- Rich apartment details with descriptions and specifications
+- Simple apartment information display

-### 📅 **Interactive Reservation System**
+### � **Reservation System**

-- Interactive calendar interface for date selection
-- Real-time availability checking
+- Basic reservation form with guest details
-- Easy date range selection (check-in to check-out)
+- Date selection (check-in and check-out dates)
-- Reservation conflict prevention
+- Simple booking submission

 ### 👥 **Guest Management**

-- Guest registration and profile management
+- Guest information collection through forms
-- Secure user authentication system
+- Basic user authentication
-- Guest information storage and management
+- Guest data storage
-- Reservation history tracking

 ### 🔧 **Admin Features**

-- Django admin interface for property management
+- Django admin interface for managing data
-- Apartment, guest, and reservation management
-- User role management and permissions
+- Add, edit, and delete apartments, guests, and reservations
-- Comprehensive booking oversight
+- Basic administrative oversight

-### 🎨 **Modern UI/UX**
+### 🎨 **Simple UI**

-- Responsive design for all devices
-- Clean and intuitive user interface
+- Clean and straightforward user interface
-- Modern styling with custom CSS
+- Basic HTML templates with CSS styling
-- User-friendly navigation and forms
+- Simple forms and navigation

 ## 🛠️ Built With